-You are here: Infothek - Around the Cardiovascular System - Pulse Normal Values
+You are here: Infothek - All about the cardiovascular system - Normal pulse rates

-The pulse rate shows a strong dependence on age and fitness.
-Many causes lead to a short-term increase in pulse rate.
-This includes physical exertion, but also excitement.
-To have comparable values for the pulse normal values, the resting pulse should always be measured.
+The pulse rate depends strongly on age and fitness.
+Many things can cause a short-term rise in pulse rate for example physical exertion or excitement.
+To get comparable values for normal pulse rates, you should always measure the resting pulse.

 Age